Working Together to Support Distance Learning

-In this Transformational Leaders Spotlight, TFA alum Kristin McRell Foght shares how parents and teachers can support kids while they're learning remotely.
+In this Transformational Leaders Spotlight, TFA alum Kristin McRell Foght shares how parents and teachers can support kids learning remotely.

 Kristin McRell Foght (Greater New Orleans '09) applied for Teach for America after earning an education degree from Temple University.
 She was hired as a kindergarten teacher at New Orleans’ Sylvanie Williams College Prep.
 She spent 10 years in the city as a teacher and then a leader before moving on to a role as a trainer.
 During Kristin’s time working with ReNEW Schools, she trained leaders and teachers in a variety of New Orleans schools.

 She took time off to be with her children but realized how much she missed education, and now works in a variety of capacities in the education field.
 Her blog boymommadrama offers ideas for “mom schooling” based on her classroom experience.
 She also writes case studies for Kickboard, a distance-learning tech company started by fellow TFA alumna Jennifer Schnidman (Mississippi Delta '06).
 In addition, Kristin teaches daily for VIPKid, an online platform for young students in China.